Process of Buying Real Estate in Belize

 Legal Issues Regarding Buying Real Estate In Belize

-There are no limitations on foreign nationals buying property in Belize, and you do not even need to seek authorization or get any licenses granted in order to proceed with your purchase.
+No limitations on foreign nationals buying property in Belize, and you do not even need to seek authorization or get any licenses granted in order to proceed with your purchase.

 People over the age for 45 are able to apply to join the Belize Retired Persons Incentive Program, which is classed as one of the best in the world for retirees’ tax breaks.
 It was set up with the aim of attracting affluent retirees to the country with tax breaks and investment incentives, permitting them to invest in the country without impeding social services or the jobs pool in Belize.

-In any purchase in Belize, make sure you employ a good, independent attorney to oversee the purchase, more than anything to make sure the property has clean and clear title before you transfer funds.
+In any purchase in Belize, make sure you employ a good, independent attorney to oversee the purchase; more than anything to make sure the property has clean and clear title before you transfer funds.

 The Buying Process

-Belize also functions politically as a member of the British Commonwealth, and as a former British colony has based its legal and property systems on the model of English law.
+Belize also functions politically as a member of the British Commonwealth; and as a former British colony has based its legal and property systems on the model of English law.
 This makes the process easy and hopefully trouble-free for the majority of buyers in the country.
-Finally, the currency, the Belize Dollar, is officially pegged to the US Dollar at a rate of two to one, giving the market stability from the fluctuations of the currency markets to a certain extent.
+Finally, the currency, the Belize Dollar; is officially pegged to the US Dollar at a rate of two to one, giving the market stability from the fluctuations of the currency markets to a certain extent.

 Fees and Taxes